Amr Al-Dabbagh

-Amr Al-Dabbagh (born 1966) (Arabic: عمرو الدباغ) is a Saudi businessman.
+Amr Al-Dabbagh (عمرو الدباغ; born 1966) is a Saudi businessman.
 He headed the Saudi Arabian General Investment Authority (SAGIA) from 2004 to 2012.

 Early life and education

 He was born to Abdullah Al-Dabbagh, a former Saudi Minister for Agriculture in 1966.

 He obtained his Bachelor of Business Administration from King Abdulaziz University.

 Career

 He is chairman and CEO of Al-Dabbagh Group (ADG).
 The business is a family conglomerate founded in 1962 by his father, Abdullah Mohammed Ali Al-Dabbagh, the former Minister of Agriculture of Saudi Arabia.

 He was governor of the Saudi Arabian General Investment Authority (SAGIA).

 He was the founding Chairman of the think tank the Jeddah Economic Forum.
 He has been a board member of the Jeddah Chamber of Commerce & Industry.

 In 2015, he created Philanthropy University which offers Massive Open Online Courses (MOOCs) to Global South non-profit leaders.
 The initiative was created with the collaboration of Institute for Business and Social Impact at the Haas School.

 He founded the UK based Stars Foundation that operated from 2001-2020.